gguuss/DietyOS/README.md

 * Having expectations met or not (e.g. liking surprises or not liking to be surprised)
 * Gullibility - falling for people lying to us / overly trusting
 * Isolation - stemming from feelings of not being understood and not belonging, we can isolate ourselves.
 Along with isolation can come loneliness and a downward spiral of not fixing the problem by finding people and being social.
 Additionally, social interactions can be tiring and wearing if we are frustrated from the interactions.
+* Intuition - Getting feelings about things that once you understand the feelings explain the feeling.
 * Limitless - people on the spectrum are unaware of limits and don't understand that most people can't keep going in the ways that they do
 * Love of systems – things that automatically do the right thing or protect against defects
 * Making lists and hierarchies and really enjoying it